It's over. You're not searching for signs that your husband or wife wants a divorce. They are ready, and want a divorce.

 Or, could you agree to an uncontested divorce, in which you both work out your own agreement and file yourself?
 Even in the most amicable cases, it is advised to pay an attorney to look over your documents to make sure that you are both protected, and that the papers are filed according to your state’s rules (so they are not rejected and you have to re-do them).

 There are several quality online divorce apps.
-Here is what you need to know about filing divorce online, and our recommendations for the 10 best DIY online divorce programs.
+Here is what you need to know about filing divorce online, and our recommendations for online divorce services.

 Regardless of your path, start to educate yourself now about the divorce process, how property is divided in divorce, why shared parenting is usually best for kids, and how you can best move forward for a happy, healthy, independent life after.